flexile-white-logo

 Our History

-Amber Art and Design was founded in 2013 by members Keir Johnston, Linda Fernandez, Ernel Martinez, Charles Barbin, and the late Willis “Nomo” Humphrey.
-The collective initially shared a studio on Amber street, inspiring the name of the group.
-Since then, Amber has added members Martha O’Connell and Sidd Joag, and has completed over 50 public art projects.
+Established in 2013, Amber Art & Design is an artist collective founded by Keir Johnston, Linda Fernandez, Ernel Martinez, Charles Barbin, and the late Willis “Nomo” Humphrey.
+The collective initially shared a studio on Amber street, inspiring the group’s name.
+Since then, Amber has added Martha O’Connell to the team and has completed over 60 public art projects.

 COMMITTED TO PUSHING THE BOUNDARIES OF PUBLIC ART, COMMUNITY PRACTICE, AND COMMUNITY ENGAGEMENT